oceanprotocol/docs/content/tutorials/get-ether-and-ocean-tokens.md

 ---
-title: Get Ether and Ocean Tokens
+title: Get ETH and OCEAN Tokens
 description: A tutorial about how to get Ether and Ocean Tokens.
 ---